 Prices have declined since Iran and the world powers broke a 15-month stalemate on the nuclear conflict during talks on April 14 in Istanbul.
 Another round is scheduled for Baghdad on May 23.

-Brent oil for June settlement dropped to $111.40 at 3:30 p.m. in London today.
-Odds compiled by Intrade.com that Israel or the U.S. will strike Iran by the end of this year dropped to about 23 percent yesterday, from 33 percent at the end of March and as high as 62 percent in February.
+Crude oil for June delivery fell as much as 66 cents to $96.35 a barrel in electronic trading on the New York Mercantile Exchange and was at $96.51 at 3:10 p.m.
+Singapore time.
+Odds compiled by Intrade.com that Israel or the U.S. will strike Iran by the end of this year dropped to about 23 percent yesterday from 33 percent at the end of March and as high as 62 percent in February.

 Iran is a signatory to the Nuclear Non-Proliferation Treaty and its facilities are under IAEA supervision.